brentvossler/aquatiq/README.md

 4. Login and registration system works.
 5. Rental company can Create and Delete listings.
 6. Listings appear in a marketplace.
 7. Amazon S3 integration complete.
 S3 holds all images
+8. Salt encryption
+9. Sessions and cookies

 NEXT:
 1. Need to be able to UPDATE/POST listings.